amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/intro/text.md

 ### 1.2.3 Middle end
 The middle end part performs optimizations regardless of the source code language and the target machine.
-As opposed to the front end phase, the middle end analyses are more complex.
+As opposed to the front end phase, the middle end analysis is more complex.
 By estimating how the data will flow through the code, the compiler does optimizations ranging from the scope of a function to the entire program (interprocedural).

 I'll demonstrate an optimization using Constant Propagation mentioned earlier.
 Constant propagation is the process of substituting the values of known